alex-j-b/HAC-Text-Clustering/README.md

 # HAC-Text-Clustering
 It is the HAC algorithm I use to sort newspaper articles by news.
-You can adapt it to pretty much any type of text dataset.
+You can adapt it to pretty much any type of text.
 HAC means "Hierarchical Agglomerative Clustering", it worked out better for me than KMeans.
 It use the silhouette score to find the best k.